Dementia in pets

 - Gently retrain some things they may have forgotten, like where to go to the toilet.

-Sometimes, your vet may prescribe medication as well as brain function-supporting supplements for their food.
+Sometimes, your vet may prescribe medication as well as brain function-supporting supplements for their food or a special diet.
 Follow your vet’s advice and make sure your pet takes anything that they are prescribed.